Why You Shouldn't Trust What the Police Say About Drugs

 “For decades, police have exaggerated the value of seizures and pushed offenders as far up the drug dealing tree as they can,” says a spokesman for drug charity Release.
 “It looks good in the media, increases the sentence and justifies the expense of surveillance and raids.”

-He told me the police tend to give a “street price” value for seizures because it looks far better to say in the media “we seized £20,000 (25,000 euros) of drugs in a raid” than “we seized two kilos of skunk-type cannabis worth £8,000 (10,000 euros) wholesale”.
+He told me the police tend to give a “street price” value for seizures because it looks far better to say in the media “we seized £20,000 of drugs in a raid” than “we seized two kilos of skunk-type cannabis worth £8,000 wholesale”.
 He said it’s common to see import-purity cocaine seizures inflated to make the price what it might be if the drug was cut six or seven times.
-So a kilo, worth 45,000 euros, becomes close to 340,000 euros.
+So a kilo, worth £40,000, becomes close to £250,000.

 Cannabis cultivation cases are the cause of the biggest over-egging, he says: “Plants are often projected beyond their yield capacities and then broken down into single unit deals and multiplied by the number of crops in a year.
-Therefore, something as relatively minor as 20 plants may get projected as 50g per plant, which is a kilo, or £10,000 (13,000 euros) in “street value”, and three crops per year gives £30,000 (40,000 euros).”
+Therefore, something as relatively minor as 20 plants may get projected as 50g per plant, which is a kilo, or £10,000 in “street value”, and three crops per year gives £30,000.”

 By giving out misleading information, perpetuating age-old myths and exaggerating drug busts, what the police are doing, willingly or not, is pernicious.
 Not only are they adding to the hail of confusion around the subject, which is part of the problem, they are playing into the hands of an institution with a far worse track record of propaganda on drugs: the right-wing British press.